publications

 Anton Törnberg and Petter Törnberg

 Journal of Information Technology & Politics.
-Impact: advances affective explanations of online radicalization in digital politics research. , 2025
+Contribution: an affective account of online radicalization in digital politics. , 2025

 Artificial intelligence and the state: Seeing like an artificial neural network